 We all know that staying energized and focused for eight hours a day can be a hard task.
 Sometimes, even after having a good night’s sleep, you feel tired and not really able to work.
 You can, however, eat your way to a more effective day.
 Read on to learn what to eat to be more productive!

-We all started 2018 with an intention to fulfill our goals.
+We all start every new year with an intention to fulfill our goals.
 It is a state of mind that leads us to push ourselves even further in life and in work, no matter what we achieved the previous year.
-The last day of 2017 came and went, and during the celebration of the New Year, it is likely that your mind wandered to the achievements you hope to accomplish in this year to come.
+The last day of the year came and went, and during the celebration of the New Year, it is likely that your mind wandered to the achievements you hope to accomplish in this year to come.

 We asked Nozbe Ambassadors - people who we consider to be productivity gurus and real overachievers - to share some goal-setting tips.
 See how Chad Garrett, Robby Miles, Mike St. Pierre, Matt Olech and Żaneta Jażdżyk plan their best year ever.